chrisburnell/chrisburnell.com/src/posts/articles/2022-08-15-its-all-relative.md

 ## You’re in control

 Ultimately, how you choose to structure your CSS is up to you.
 I enjoy embracing the cascade and building on the responsive nature of relative and parent-relative units.
 Let me know if you have a different way of thinking about this concept or a different way to utilise units in CSS!
+You can learn more about [absolute and relative units on MDN](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Values_and_units).